Kenya currently faces a high unemployment rate. To some, entrepreneurship is the way out and there’s a lot to commend about this.

 - Educate the food vendors on how better they can handle their food.

 - Public Health officials should sensitize the community on this issue

-On a side note, if you live in Nairobi it’s worthy to note that WHO reports that the air pollution in the city is 70% more than WHO safe level.
-You can find this data and what it means on the BreathLife page here.
+On a side note, if you live in Nairobi it’s worthy to note that WHO reports that the air pollution in the city is 240% above the safe level.
+You can find this data and what it means on the BreathLife website.

 1. Automotive Exhaust Chemicals: Disease Causing (http://www.nutramed.com/environment/carschemicals.htm)

 5. Hygiene and Environmental Health Module: 8.
 Food Contamination and Spoilage (http://www.open.edu/openlearnworks/mod/oucontent/view.php?id=194&printable=1)